telosnetwork/telos-decide/docs/ContractAPI.md

 Transfers a quantity of tokens from one voter to another.

-- `from` is the account sending the tokens.
+- name `from`: the account sending the tokens.

-- `to` is the account receiving the tokens.
+- name `to`: the account receiving the tokens.

-- `quantity` is the quantiy of tokens to transfer.
+- asset `quantity`: the quantiy of tokens to transfer.

-- `memo` is a memo describing the transfer.
+- string `memo`: a memo describing the transfer.

 ```
 cleos push action trailservice transfer '["testaccounta", "testaccountb", "5.00 TEST", "test transfer"]' -p testaccounta